Financial Support Options for 19+ Learners

 Am I Eligible?

-This offer is a part of the Government’s Plan for Jobs and is designed to remove the age constraints and financial barriers for adults looking for their first level 3 qualification so they and access training to enable them to progress.
-Qualifications on the offer have been identified to help improve job prospects.
+This offer is a part of the Government's Plan for Jobs.
+It is designed to remove the age constraints and financial barriers for adults looking for their first level 3 qualification, or those who are classified as unemployed or earning below the national living wage, so they can access training that will enable them to progress.
+All qualifications on the offer have been identified to help improve job prospects.

 To be eligible you must be: